mehdi-alouane/js-tldr/public/docs/Array/filter.md

 # Array.prototype.filter()

-The `filter` method creates a new array with all elements that pass the test implemented by the provided function.
+The **`filter`** method creates a new array with all elements that pass the test implemented by the provided function.

-You may pass a reference for `this` to be used within test function.
+> NOTE: You may pass a reference for `this` to be used within test function.

 ## Syntax